scottvieira/Documentation/source/terms.md

  ISSN or ISBN such as [*http://coral.mylibrary.edu/coral/terms/?issn=XXXX-XXXX*.](http://coral.mylibrary.edu/coral/terms?issn=XXXX-XXXX) Using the Terms Tool requires some way for users to easily send this type of ISSN/ISBN query.
 In order to use the Terms Tool, the library's link resolver must be configured with the URL.
-To configure    consult instructions for the product your library uses.
+To configure    consult documentation for the openURL link resolver used by your library.
 A number of options exist for how the Terms Tool could be implemented and utilized.
-It is up to the library to determine how they wish to create the necessary ISSN/ISBN links and use the Terms Tool.
+It is up to the individual library to determine how they wish to create the necessary ISSN/ISBN links and use the Terms Tool.